maxmind/libmaxminddb/doc/libmaxminddb.md

     MMDB_free_entry_data_list(first);

-It's up to you to interpret the returned data structure.
+It's up to you to interpret the `entry_data_list` data structure.
 The list is linked in a depth-first traversal.
 Let's use this structure as an example:

     {
         "names": {